Multilinear compressive sensing and an application to convolutional linear networks: The tensorial lifting

 uniquely determines a linear map

 such that for all $\hbf\in\hS$

 \end{cor}

-We call \eqref{AP=M} and its use the tensorial lifting.
+We call \cref{AP=M} and its use the {\em tensorial lifting}.
 When $K=1$, we simply have $\calA = M_1$.
-When $K=2$ it corresponds to the usual lifting already exploited to establish stability results for phase recovery, blind-deconvolution, self-calibration, sparse coding, etc. Notice that, when $K\geq 2$, it may be difficult to provide a closed form expression for the operator $\calA$.
+When $K=2$ it corresponds to the usual lifting already exploited to establish stability results for phase recovery, blind-deconvolution, self-calibration, sparse coding, {\it etc}.
+Notice that, when $K\geq 2$, it may be difficult to provide a closed form expression for the operator $\calA$.
 We can however determine simple properties of $\calA$.
 In most reasonable cases, $\calA$ is sparse.
 If the operators $M_k$ simply embed the values of $h$ in a matrix, the matrix representing $\calA$ only contains zeros and ones.
-Also, since the operators $M_k$ are known, we can compute $\calA P(\hbf)$, whatever $\hbf\in\hS$, using \eqref{AP=M}.
+Since the operators $M_k$ are known, we can compute $\calA P(\hbf)$, for any $\hbf\in\hS$, using \cref{AP=M}.
 Said differently, we can compute $\calA$ for any rank $1$ tensor.
 Therefore, since $\calA$ is linear, we can compute $\calA T$ for any low rank tensor $T$.
 If the dimensions of the problem permit, one can manipulate $\calA$ in a basis of $\TS$.

-Since $\RK{\calA}$ is an important quantity, let us emphasize that we always have $\RK{\calA}\leq mn$.
-It is also possible to compute $\RK{\calA}$, when $m n$ is not too large, using the following proposition. \begin{prop} If we consider $R$ independent random $\hbf^r$, with $r=1..R$, according to the normal distribution in $\hS$, we have (with probability $1$)
+Since $\RK{\calA}$ is an important quantity, we emphasize that $\RK{\calA}\leq mn$.
+It is also possible to compute $\RK{\calA}$, when $m n$ is not too large, using the following proposition. \begin{prop} For $R$ independent random $\hbf^r$, with $r=1..R$, according to the normal distribution in $\hS$, we have with probability $1$

 \end{prop}